 Starting with only thirteen students who had been rescued from the decimated European Jewish community, Rabbi Kotler built Beth Medrash Govoha into an institute of learning renowned throughout the Jewish world.
 Its sphere was multifaceted: It became an institute of advanced Talmudic scholarship for the gifted rabbinical scholar; a training ground for excellence in dedicated communal leadership; and the model for countless institutes of Jewish learning throughout North America – including our Toronto Institute for Advanced Judaic Studies.

 Rabbi Kotler developed Beth Medrash Govoha into a vibrant learning centre with a sphere of influence spanning the North American continent and beyond.
 In the early 1970’s, Beth Medrash Govoha developed an innovative program for the establishment of “daughter” graduate schools in various Jewish communities.
-Rabbi Kotler called them “Community Kollels.”
+Rabbi Kotler’s brainchild was the idea of “Community Kollels.”
 Kollel Toronto was the first in this venture.
-Today there are well over 75 Kollel’s based on the the Toronto example across North America.
+Today there are well over 75 Kollels across North America (outside the NY NJ area) based on the the Toronto example.

 See the video below attesting to the the Kollel/IAJS influence on the life Rabbi Asher Vale and his family.
 Rabbi Vale is the Secretary of the COR (Canadian Orthodox Rabbis) Rabbinical court.